Canitia/larua/README.md

 - Go to your Ghost-panel and to the Design-tab
 - Upload the theme .zip
 - Activate the theme
+- Upload the routes.yaml file in the Labs section 'routes' to enable member routes and such

 # Tested:
 ## Browsers